Swath of South faces wintry mess: Snow, sleet, freezing rain

 Officials have warned residents to prepare emergency kits and staff off roads in impacted areas.

-"Virginians should take all necessary precautions to ensure they are prepared for winter weather storm impacts," said Virginia Gov. Ralph Northam.
+In Virginia, Governor Ralph Northam has declared a state of emergency ahead of Sunday’s expected winter storm.

-The National Weather Service said a "prolonged period of snow is expected" starting Saturday and lasting until Monday, with the heaviest snow expected in northwest North Carolina and southern Virginia.
-Forecasters have said some mountainous areas of North Carolina could get up to 12 inches (30 centimeters) of snow or more.
+“Virginians should take all necessary precautions to ensure they are prepared for winter weather storm impacts,” said Governor Northam.
+“I am declaring a state of emergency to ensure localities and communities have appropriate assistance and to coordinate state response to possible snow and ice accumulations, transportation issues, and potential power outages.”

-Heavy rains were expected elsewhere in other parts of the South, creating possible floods in coastal areas.
+The Virginia Department of Emergency Management, Virginia State Police, Virginia Department of Transportation, Virginia National Guard and other agencies are making preparations.

 Charlotte Douglas International Airport, the sixth busiest airport in the country, said American Airlines would reduce its operations starting Saturday evening and scattered cancellations are expected through Monday morning.
 Travelers were advised to check their flight status before heading to the airport.
 Cancellations were reported on flights from as far as the Midwest.